IzuuCode/portfolio/README.md

 Functional Contact Form: Allows visitors to easily get in touch with me.

-SEO Optimized: Built with SEO best practices to ensure high visibility on search engine
+SEO Optimized: Built with SEO best practices to ensure high visibility on search engine.